Who am I?

 When Marian, my wife of 45 years, got a diagnosis of a cancer that was almost surely terminal, I had some months to think about what I would do when I “became a bachelor again.”

 I knew that the transition from comfortable married old guy to an old widowed guy would be profound, and probably full of emotions and events.
 I wanted to document that transition, in part to supplement my own memory, and in part because journaling is a very natural mode of expression for me.
-I hoped that keeping track of the incidents and emotions as I progress to codger-hood, would be good for me, and possibly useful to other people in the same fix.
+I hoped that keeping track of the incidents and emotions as I progressed to codger-hood, would be good for me, and possibly useful to other people in the same fix.

 Here are me and Marian, at Monet’s garden in Giverny in 2012.
 We looked pretty much the same up until 2018 when the disease arose.